-While the original Fire didn't receive a real official case, the Fire HD 7-inch model did and the case is a superb match for the tablet.
+It should be noted that this cover is designed for the original Kindle Fire HD and not the 2013 revision.
 The leather case has a remarkable feel and fits the tablet very snug so that it won't slide out at all.
 Like the iPad, the case features a magnet that will sleep and wake the tablet when the cover is closed.
 Ports and buttons are fitted into the case to allow easy use of the power and volumes switches while allowing the great speakers to shine through.
 The only real downside to the case is that it only has a single standing position which is a bit limited as it tends to keep it at a high angle that is good for viewing but certainly not for typing.
 Priced around $45.

-One way that Amazon keeps the prices low on the Kindle Fire tablets is to limit the number of accessories that ship with them.
+One way that Amazon keeps the prices low on the Kindle Fire HD tablet is to limit the number of accessories that ship with them.
 One such accessory that is missing is a power adapter.
 Instead of providing an AC adapter to charge the tablet, buyers must rely on connecting the tablet's USB cable to a computer.
 This is relatively slow at charging the tablet and not very useful if you don't have a computer around to connect it to.
 The Kindle PowerFast is essentially an AC to USB power adapter that can be used for more than just the Kindle devices but it is relatively compact and specifically meant for the tablets.
+(Note that this is included with Kindle Fire HDX tablets.)
 Priced around $20.

 Touchscreens are incredibly easy to use but they do have their drawbacks.
 First, the screen can get dirty very quickly from the oils on our fingers that get placed on the glass.
-Second, people with larger hands may have difficulty getting precise placement on the screen, especially smaller higher definition screens like the Kindle Fire HD.
-A stylus is a specialized sort of pen or pointing device that are used to mimic the capacitive nature of human skin for touchscreen displays on the iPad.
+Second, people with larger hands may have difficulty getting precise placement on the screen, especially smaller higher definition screens like the Kindle Fire HDX.
+A stylus is a specialized sort of pen or pointing device that are used to mimic the capacitive nature of human skin for touchscreen displays.
 The styles are quite diverse from standard looking pens to ones that look like paint brushes.
-Prices range from as little as $10 to over $100 but most tend to be around $30.
+Prices range from as little as $10 to over $100 but most tend to be around $30

 Tablets feature touchscreens which obviously means that users put their hands all over them.
 With this comes the collection of dirt and oils from our hands.
 Eventually, they cause the images on the displays to cause glare or reflections especially in bright sunlight.
 A good cleaning cloth is invaluable for keeping the glass clean such that it provides a pristine picture for reading, watching or playing.
-The 3M microfiber cloth is designed to work with sensitive optics for camera lenses.
+The 3M microfiber cloth is designed to work with electronics and their displays.
 This makes it particularly well suited for cleaning the glass surfaces of touchscreen tablets like the Kindle.
 Prices range from a few dollars to $15 based upon size.